The best diffusers for curly hair to keep curls and coils looking defined

 Only works with T3's Cura and Cura Luxe dryers

-If your main hope for your new diffuser is to reduce frizz in your hair, the T3 Cura or Cura Luxe dryer paired with the Soft Curl Diffuser is a brilliant styling choice.
+If your main hope for your new diffuser is to keep frizz to a minimum when drying, the T3 Cura or Cura Luxe dryer and Soft Curl Diffuser are a brilliant styling choice.
 The base of the diffuser is covered with small holes to really evenly distribute the air for gentler drying, and it clips onto the dryer securely so that there's very little chance of it coming off while you diffuse.

 This is another diffuser that's been designed to only work with its brand's dryers, and it's actually only compatible with two specific models, so unfortunately it's not a universal buy.
 But we do rate the combination of the two for nice soft curls – especially if your hair is prone to frizzing while drying as it really does keep that to a minimum.
 Our experience is that it leaves your curls looking soft and healthy after using it.